WICG/attribution-reporting-api/README.md

 Data Encoding
 -----------------

-Attribution source data and trigger data should be encoded the same way, and in a way that is amenable to any privacy level a browser would want to choose (i.e. the number of distinct data states supported).
+The source event id and trigger data should be encoded the same way, and in a way that is amenable to any privacy level a browser would want to choose (i.e. the number of distinct data states supported).